TrueTalk with Sean

 What would you like to share with those interested in joining TrueLayer?We’re a work-hard, play-hard sort of bunch.
 Rules are loose, and boundaries are flexible.
 What’s important to us is that you will roll up your sleeves, take ownership, and have an impact.

 We all have responsibilities within our teams, but everyone’s greatest responsibility is improving TrueLayer in its entirety.
 My primary role is to transform ideas into products through the medium of code, but that’s not always the greatest contribution I can make.
 Sometimes it’s working with Business Operations to help decide on our collaboration software, sometimes it’s working with Growth to streamline client qualification.Gravitate to the areas where you can produce the greatest results.
 TrueLayer will always empower you to do so.
 Every one of us here today puts in a tremendous amount of effort into making TrueLayer the leading Open Banking API provider for data and payments.On the flip side, I’ve lost count of the bottles of wine we’ve consumed, and our team lunches are absurd (and where you’ll always catch me first in line).
 We’re fresh off our annual retreat.
 Incredible would be a lacklustre description!
-I got soaked in an inflatable washing machine, fired a canon, relaxed in a spa, and partied 🎉 with the coolest bunch of people.And if you’re looking to perfect your squat form, I’m here to help.If that sounds like your ideal workplace, !
+I got soaked in an inflatable washing machine, fired a canon, relaxed in a spa, and partied 🎉 with the coolest bunch of people.And if you’re looking to perfect your squat form, I’m here to help.If that sounds like your ideal workplace, we’re hiring!